evgeniatrudova/2026_multiomnicpipeline/README.md

-Multi-Omics Liquid Biopsy Pipeline
+## Multi-Omics Liquid Biopsy Pipeline

 This automated pipeline is designed for the detection of ultra-low frequency somatic mutations.
-It dynamically routes data and selects appropriate analytical steps based on your target assay: cfDNA, mRNA, or miRNA.

-To optimize computational resources and ensure system stability, this pipeline operates on a strict two-tier architecture:
+It dynamically routes data and selects appropriate analytical steps based on your target assay: cfDNA, mRNA, or miRNA.To optimize computational resources and ensure system stability, this pipeline operates on a strict two-tier architecture:

 Mock Mode: A lightweight, local simulation to verify structural integrity and connectivity.